hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/assign-uv-tile.md

 - Using *[Poiyomi Toon](https://www.poiyomi.com/special-fx/uv-tile-discard)* or [lilToon](https://twitter.com/lil_xyzw/status/1747601947069464752) UV Tile Discard makes this effectively similar to [Delete Polygons](./delete-polygons), except that this will **not** lower your avatar polygon count; instead it will ease the rendering load when the toggle is off.
 - *If you do not animate the shader feature, use [Delete Polygons](./delete-polygons) instead, which will lower your avatar polygon count.*
 To use this component:
 - Add one or several "PA-H Assign UV Tile" component anywhere in your avatar.
+- Then:
+    - If you want to affect some blendshapes:
+      - Keep the Mode to **"Blend Shapes"**.
       - Add blendshapes which move the polygons that you want shader features to affect.
 Any SkinnedMeshRenderer that has that blendshape will be affected.
+    - If you want to affect the entire mesh:
+      - Keep the Mode to **"Entire Mesh"**.
+      - Click on *Meshes* to edit the list with the meshes you want to affect (or drag and drop meshes to it).
 - For each component, assign the channel and the corresponding checkbox.
 The UI is built to closely mirror [Poiyomi Toon UV Tile Discard](https://www.poiyomi.com/special-fx/uv-tile-discard), and [lilToon](https://twitter.com/lil_xyzw/status/1747601947069464752)'s layout is just as similar.

 Enter Play Mode or upload the avatar to test the results: as this is a non-destructive component, the original mesh remains intact.